loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-avro/README.md

 This module shows:
 - Kafka Clients producer API
 - Apache Avro
-- Unit tests with Mock producer
+- unit tests with Mock producer

 This module does:
 - produce <String,KafkaPerson> records to a topic named PERSON_TOPIC